christiankozalla/nextjs-blog/posts/css-display-property-explained.md

 On hover the elements `background-size` increases its width to 100% using the specified _cubic-bezier_ timing function.
 More on predefined timing functions can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)

 > It's best practice to apply similar or the same visual effect on focused elements for users how navigate your site through the keyboard or with screen readers.
-So make sure to include `:focus` next to the `:hover` pseudo-element selector!
+So make sure to include `:focus` next to the `:hover` pseudo-class selector!

-## What may happen if you are not aware of display `block` and `inline` bahavior?
+## What may happen if you are not aware of display `block` and `inline` behavior?

 <p align="center">
   <img src="/images/css-display-property-explained/display_block.gif" alt="Multiline underline on hover animation" width="100%" />